Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 | --- | --- | --- |
 | ![](../assets/images/chords_both.png) | ![](../assets/images/chords_one.png) | ![](../assets/images/chords_two.png) |

-To ease manual dealing with chords, you can make each chord ID visible as in the picture below (use pull-down menu `View | Show chord IDs`):
+To ease manual dealing with chords, we can make each chord ID visible as in the picture below (use pull-down menu `View | Show chord IDs`):

 ![](../assets/images/chord_ids.png)

+{: .note}
-NOTA: The example of Chords menu above shows only a partial list of possible chords actions, because the list depends on the current status and configuration of the selected chords.
+The example of Chords menu above shows only a partial list of possible chords actions, because the list depends on the current status and configuration of the selected chords.

 Here after, we list all the possible items of `Chords...` menu.